dcdanko/AriesK/README.md

 # AriesK

-K-mer phylogeny based on the Ramanujan Fourier Transform
+Intrinsic conversion of DNA to vectors based on the Ramanujan Fourier Transform

 ## Installation